longhorn/longhorn/enhancements/20210810-volume-clone.md

 ### Longhorn CSI plugin
 * Advertise that Longhorn CSI driver has ability to clone a volume, `csi.ControllerServiceCapability_RPC_CLONE_VOLUME`
-* When receiving a volume creat request, inspect `req.GetVolumeContentSource()` to see if it is from anther volume.
+* When receiving a volume creat request, inspect `req.GetVolumeContentSource()` to see if it is from another volume.
   If so, create a new Longhorn volume with appropriate `DataSource` set so Longhorn volume controller can start cloning later on.

 ### Test plan